 Making homemade bread has been a passion of mine since I was 13 years old.
 My dad first introduced me to bread baking, showing me how he made it back home in Grenada.
 Over time, I adapted that recipe to fit my style, and I discovered that homemade bread doesn’t have to be complicated.
-With a simple method, you don’t need dozens of different recipes—just one adaptable dough that works for everything.
+With a simple method, you don’t need dozens of different recipes, just one adaptable dough that works for everything.
+This beginner bread recipe is designed to be versatile enough to use for most types of bread.

 Why You Should Make Homemade Bread